dfinity/ic-staking-documentation/docs/4-safest-staking-option/4-safest-staking-option.md

 **Air gapped** computer + **networked** phone

-You will usse the **air-gapped computer** to create and sign messages *which it cannot send since computer* is air-gapped.
+You will use the **air-gapped computer** to create and sign messages *which it cannot send since the computer* is air-gapped.
 These messages will be turned into QR codes.
-You will use a **networked smart phone** to "bridge the air gap" by reading QR codes from the **air-gapped computer** and sending them directly to the Internet Computer.
-The worst case scenario is that the phone does not send the messages, but the phone never gets access to the anything sensitive.
+You will use a **networked smartphone** to "bridge the air gap" by reading QR codes from the **air-gapped computer** and sending them directly to the Internet Computer.
+The worst-case scenario is that the phone does not send the messages, but the phone never gets access to anything sensitive.

 Soon, you will have *another* option: **[Ledger Nano](https://shop.ledger.com/products/ledger-nano-x) integration**